platformio/platformio-docs/userguide/cmd_test.rst

 Shows detailed information when processing environments.

-This option can be set globally using :ref:`setting_force_verbose` setting or by environment variable :envvar:`PLATFORMIO_SETTING_FORCE_VERBOSE`.
+This option can also be set globally using :ref:`setting_force_verbose` setting or by environment variable :envvar:`PLATFORMIO_SETTING_FORCE_VERBOSE`.

 Examples